ihitrec/Owl_and_Hoot/README.md

 #### Checkout

 - Payment
-Payment is implemented trough Stripe.
+Payment is implemented through Stripe.
 If the user closes the window before it is complete, the webhook finishes the payment and creates the order in the system.
-Since it is a Stripe functionality, all addidtional security features are included and errors are shown.
+Since it is a Stripe functionality, all additional security features are included and errors are shown.
 Saving the info to profile is only shown to logged in users and works as intended.

 - Cart preview
 The preview basically just shows the cart in a bigger screen before a purchase.
 There is an edit cart button that shows the